CrashCringle12/RIGHTS/README.md

 Notwithstanding the aforementioned restrictions, your simfiles can be as easy or hard, plain or gimmicky, slow or fast, or reasonable or ridiculous as you like.
 Use this to your advantage.

-StepMania 5 is a lot more capable than arcade ITG/StepMania 3.95 so if you think something might not be allowed then be sure to ask me beforehand.
-I don't know all the capabilities of SM5 myself so some files might be rejected if I think they might affect the progress of the tournament.
+StepMania 5 is a lot more capable than arcade ITG/StepMania 3.95 and ITGMania is becoming more capable than base StepMania 5, so if you think something might not be allowed then be sure to ask me beforehand.
+I don't know all the capabilities of SM5/ITGM myself so some files might be rejected if I think they might affect the progress of the tournament.

 Dan hosts a copy of StepMania 5's Lua API doc [HERE](https://quietly-turning.github.io/Lua-For-SM5/LuaAPI).